Edsger W. Dijkstra: Character

+Use of technology

 He eschewed the use of computers in his own work for many decades.
 Even after he succumbed to his UT colleagues' encouragement and acquired a Macintosh computer, he used it only for e-mail and for browsing the World Wide Web.
 Dijkstra never wrote his articles using a computer.
 He preferred to rely on his typewriter and later on his Montblanc pen.
 Dijkstra's favorite writing instrument was the Montblanc Meisterstück fountain pen.

 He had no use for word processors, believing that one should be able to write a letter or article without rough drafts, rewriting, or any significant editing.
 He would work it all out in his head before putting pen to paper, and once mentioned that when he was a physics student he would solve his homework problems in his head while walking the streets of Leiden.

 Most of Dijkstra's publications were written by him alone.
 He never had a secretary and took care of all his correspondence alone.
 When colleagues prepared a Festschrift for his sixtieth birthday, published by Springer-Verlag, he took the trouble to thank each of the 61 contributors separately, in a hand-written letter.

-Throughout Dijkstra's career, his work was characterized by elegance and economy.
-A prolific writer (especially as an essayist), Dijkstra authored more than 1,300 papers, many written by hand in his precise script.
-They were essays and parables; fairy tales and warnings; comprehensive explanation and pedagogical pretext.
-Most were about mathematics and computer science; others were trip reports that are more revealing about their author than about the people and places visited.
-It was his habit to copy each paper and circulate it to a small group of colleagues who would copy and forward the papers to another limited group of scientists.
-His interest with simplicity came at an early age and under his mother's guidance.
-He once said he had asked his mother whether trigonometry was a difficult topic.
-She replied that he must learn all the formulas and that further, if he required more than five lines to prove something, he was on the wrong track.